What is Tepache? And How to make it at home

 • Pour the sugar and water mix into a large mason jar and add pineapple scraps and the cinnamon stick.

-• After waiting for two to three days, your Tepache is ready to drink.
+• After waiting for two to three days, you can serve your Tepache.
+Pour it over ice and enjoy a healthy drink.

 Nutrition